caoyu-noob/GetToKnowYou/README.md

 # GetToKnowYou
 Implementation of paper "Getting To Know You: User Attribute Extraction from Dialogues"

+## Warnning
+This is not an official code.
+We tried to re-produce the results of this paper due to our interest, and we no longer maintain this code regularly.
+Bugs may exist in this project.

 ## run
 Download "glove.6B.300d.txt" and put it under `glove`.